 This will be a huge advantage in an SHTF situation where you may not want anybody to know that you have a gun on you and want to preserve the element of surprise.

-While some survivalists prefer revolvers for their simplicity, you should opt for a semi-automatic pistol with a large magazine capacity (10-15) instead.
+While some shooters prefer revolvers for their simplicity, you should opt for a semi-automatic pistol with a large magazine capacity (10-15) instead.
 This is simply because you’ll have to reload less often.
 And it’s always better to have more rounds against multiple assailants.

 This is because a mid-sized pistol will be small enough to conceal adequately, but large enough to be used effectively in an SHTF situation with its higher round count.
 9mm, .40 S&W, and .45 ACP should be the only calibers you consider for your pistol as they are the most abundant and easiest to find.